 Keep in mind that there is a wrong way to stretch.
 You should never stretch until it’s painful, only until you feel a pull.
 You should also never ‘bounce’ during a stretch.
 Stretching and releasing can briefly contract that muscle, and pulling on a contracted muscle can damage it.

-And while a good cool down routine can do a lot for your sports recovery, Sports Recovery Compression Socks will help you maximise it.
+And while a good cool-down routine can do a lot for your sports recovery, Sports Recovery Compression Socks will help you maximise it.
 Wearing them after exercise will boost your circulation, speeding up oxygen and nutrient delivery to the muscle and waste removal from the muscle.
 As a result, your muscles will bounce back that much quicker.

 Bauerfeind's Sports Recovery Compression Sock, a great addition to a sports recovery routine